HdM-IAAI/kim-chatbot/README.md

 5. Run ``streamlit run main.py``

 ## Customization
 The KIM Chatbot can be customized in terms of API endpoints for serving language models and configuring models via system prompts for instance.

+### Creating new models
+New models can be created by entering the admin mode by adding the get parameter ``auth=banana`` to the URL, for instance ``http://localhost:8501?auth=banana``.

+After name and subject have been entered, the admin panel will then appear on the second page on the right.
+Models can be created there.
+For model creation the following must be provided:
+* select the endpoint where the model is served
+* select an available model from the endpoint
+* a system prompt for the model
+* a summary prompt (optional)

+Configured models are then saved persistently in the ``code/models.json`` file.

 ### Endpoints